Zymbit-Docs/docs/content/bootware/getting-started/_index.md

   Use pre-existing software key
 ```

-The `zbcli imager` script will now build your zi image.
+The imager will now build your zi image.
 Progress will be shown on the screen.

 ```
    Validated bootware installation